jaumepl/pong-multiplayer-game-simple-tennis-/README.md

 Add C# component, restart VS and add whatever asked to when trying to run.

-Modify the connectionstring properly to an installed db.
+Modify the connectionstring properly to an installed db in appsettings.json file.